w3f/polkadot-spec/docs/sect-finality.md

 When a Polkadot node (re)joins the network, it requests the history of state transitions in the form of blocks, which it is missing.

 Nonetheless, the process is different for a GRANDPA voter node.
-When a voter node joins the network, it needs to gather the justification ([Definition 78](sect-finality#defn-grandpa-justification)) of the rounds it has missed.
+When a voter node joins the network, it needs to gather the justification ([Definition -def-num-ref-](sect-finality#defn-grandpa-justification)) of the rounds it has missed.
 Through this process, they can safely join the voting process of the current round, on which the voting is taking place.

 #### 6.6.1.1.
 Sending the catch-up requests {#sect-sending-catchup-request}

-When a Polkadot voter node has the same authority list as a peer voter node who is reporting a higher number for the *finalized round* field, it should send a catch-up request message ([Definition 48](chap-networking#defn-grandpa-catchup-request-msg)) to the reporting peer.
+When a Polkadot voter node has the same authority list as a peer voter node who is reporting a higher number for the *finalized round* field, it should send a catch-up request message ([Definition -def-num-ref-](chap-networking#defn-grandpa-catchup-request-msg)) to the reporting peer.
 This will allow the node to to catch up to the more advanced finalized round, provided that the following criteria hold:

 - The peer node is a GRANDPA voter, and: